-Potato growing for beginners - growing stars for the plate.•
+Potato growing for beginners - the easiest way to grow potatoes!•

 Posted on 21 May 2018

 When I went to Ecuador they had over 200 varieties of potato in use and all of the ones I tasted were subtly different from each other.
 Not a big deal?
 Maybe, but actually could you tell a supermarket King Edward from a Maris Piper by taste alone?
 I certainly couldn't so, finding actual distinct taste in potatoes was a revelation.

 They went from 'side' to 'star' on my plate.
 Most of all they tasted delicious.
 So my mission now is to grow my own in the hope of getting some of that flavour onto my plate.
 I started late - toward the end of April - when it was unseasonably cold still.
 I bought everything I needed

 - first early seed potatoes

 - veggie compost (could have gone multipurpose but on a mission to get it right)